bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 Once Alice has the address and decodes it back into a standard hash, she can create the first transaction.
 She creates a standard P2PKH transaction output containing instructions which allow anyone to spend that output if they can prove they control the private key corresponding to Bob’s hashed public key.
 These instructions are called the :term:`pubkey script` or scriptPubKey.

 Alice broadcasts the transaction and it is added to the block chain.
-The `network <../devguide/p2p_network.html>`__ categorizes it as an Unspent Transaction Output (UTXO), and Bob’s wallet software displays it as a spendable balance.
+The |network| categorizes it as an Unspent Transaction Output (UTXO), and Bob’s wallet software displays it as a spendable balance.

 When, some time later, Bob decides to spend the UTXO, he must create an input which references the transaction Alice created by its hash, called a Transaction Identifier (txid), and the specific output she used by its index number (:ref:`output index <term-output-index>`).
 He must then create a :term:`signature script`—a collection of data parameters which satisfy the conditions Alice placed in the previous output’s pubkey script.
 Signature scripts are also called scriptSigs.